loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 Finally, we use a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner and specify Exodus and CSV output formats.
 Note that the time step size is inconsequential in this case, but instead represents the Picard iteration.
+We will run for 10 "time steps," which represent fixed point iterations.

 !listing /tutorials/gas_assembly/openmc.i
   start=Executioner